-Most children can concentrate for only about 15 minutes at a time before they might need a brief break.
-Get your child to do some neck stretches, arm shakes and finger wriggles.
-A favourite activity, like watching TV or playing outside, might be a reward for when your child has finished the homework.
+Most children can concentrate for only about 15 minutes at a time before they need a brief break.
+Get your child to do some neck stretches, arm shakes and finger wriggles or play outside for a few minutes.

 Create the right environment

-It’s a good idea to set up your child somewhere that has good light, air and enough space for her to spread out with her books, pens and other resources.
+It’s a good idea to set up your child somewhere that has good light, air and enough space to spread out with books, pens and other resources.

 Try to minimise distractions by turning off the TV and asking siblings to stay away.
-You could also ask your child to leave his mobile phone with you.
+For older children, you could also ask your child to leave his mobile phone with you.
 If he’s using a computer that’s connected to the internet, you might want to keep it in a shared family area so you can keep an eye on the sites he’s visiting.